-In An LA County On Or Off University Campus Sex Offense Case Does The Complaint Remain Confidential?
+In A On Or Off University Campus Sex Offense Case, Does The Complaint Remain Confidential?

 Will I Be Suspended If I Am Accused Of A Sex Offense On Or Off-Campus?

-You want to make sure that you're ready to defend yourself so that you can try to maintain your status at school and not be in a position where you're banned from going onto the campus where you're trying to graduate.
+You want to make sure that you're ready to defend yourself to try to maintain your status at school and not be in a position where you're banned from going onto the campus where you're trying to graduate.
 You have rights.
 Advocate your rights by hiring an attorney to represent you.

 Will Alcohol Or Drug Use Impact The Outcome Of A Sexual Misconduct Complaint Case?

-Rape by the touching of an unconscious person is a serious offense and can result in prison time, having to register as a sex offender and a whole host of other problems.
-Alcohol definitely plays a role in sex crimes and it’s imperative that you get an attorney and let the attorney know what happened and how alcohol was involved.
-Be honest about it, so the attorney can properly defend you.
+Rape by touching an unconscious person is a severe offense and can result in prison time, having to register as a sex offender, and a whole host of other problems.
+Alcohol plays a role in sex crimes, and you must get an attorney and let the attorney know what happened and how alcohol was involved.
+Be honest about it, so the attorney can adequately defend you.

 Should I Hire A Sex Crimes Attorney If I Have Been Accused Of A Sex Offense On Campus?

-You also may be put in a position where you're going to be criminally charged and anything you say to the investigators at school could be used against you in a criminal case.
-Make sure the attorney who is going to defend you in a criminal case is up to speed as to what is going on in the school investigation and is guiding you through that process.
+You also may be put in a position where you're going to be criminally charged, and anything you say to the investigators at school could be used against you in a criminal case.
+Make sure the attorney who will defend you in a criminal case is up to speed as to what is going on in the school investigation and is guiding you through that process.